Stein Variational Evolution Strategies: Related Work

 \paragraph{Gradient-free sampling} Many gradient-free sampling methods, like those in the MCMC family, iteratively update a proposal distribution to match the target \citep{andrieu2003introduction}.
-A shortcoming of these approaches is their slower sampling procedure compared to SVGD, as they often require many burn-in steps and additional rejection steps to decorrelate the samples.
-Gradient-free SVGD \citep[GF-SVGD]{han2018stein} addresses this by estimating the gradient for SVGD on a surrogate distribution, which allows for between-chain interactions and requires no rejections.
+A shortcoming of these approaches is their slower sampling procedure compared to SVGD, as they are prone to be trapped in a single mode over long periods of time on multimodal objectives.
+Population-based MCMC methods improve over this by running multiple chains in parallel, which exchange information over time \citep{laskey2003population}.
+Notably, parallel tempering methods simulate chains with different temperatures in parallel to improve mode coverage \citep{swendsen1986replica}.
+Still, these methods commonly require sample rejections and potentially long burning-in periods.
+Gradient-free SVGD \citep[GF-SVGD]{han2018stein} addresses this by estimating the gradient for SVGD on a surrogate distribution, which allows for interactions between all chains at each update step and fast convergence rates.
 Further work improved the computational efficiency of this method by fitting the surrogate to a limited set of points \citep{yan2021gradient}.
-However, surrogate-based methods require a well-chosen prior to initialize the surrogate, as they lack an explicit exploration mechanism.
+However, these surrogate-based methods require a well-chosen prior for surrogate initialization, as they lack an explicit exploration mechanism.
 Thus, in practical scenarios, a different gradient-free SVGD approach has been presented which relies on MC estimates of the gradient \citep{liu2017stein}.
-In this work, we present a novel perspective on gradient-free SVGD, which combines ideas from the literature on ES and variational inference.
-Different to prior work, we propose a particle update that is based on CMA-ES, a highly efficient ES \citep{hansen2004evaluating}.
+In this work, we present a novel perspective on gradient-free SVGD, which combines ideas from the literature on ES.
+Different from prior work, we propose a particle update that is based on CMA-ES, a highly efficient ES \citep{hansen2004evaluating}.